Coherent Two-State Oscillations in False Vacuum Decay Regimes: Adding a global-range spin-squeezing interaction

 We off-resonantly couple the many-spin system to a cavity, with the following longitudinal qubit-oscillator interaction,

 By adiabatically eliminating the cavity mode $\hat{a}$, we can engineer a global-range spin-squeezing term (with strength $\beta$) in the TLFIM Hamiltonian,

-This cavity-mediated interaction favours the ferromagneticity.
+This cavity-mediated interaction favors the ferromagnetism.
 When the chain length is large compared to the RBS order, such that $L>4n$, a two-bubble state will exhibit a smaller magnetization strength compared to a single-bubble state, and thus a larger energy according to Eq. (\ref{eq.appendix.Hcav-med-int}).
+In the small $g$ limit, considering the multi-bubble state containing $k$ size-$n$-bubbles, this global interaction leads to an additional energy gap with respect to the false vacuum

+This gap lifts the degeneracy of the multi-bubble continuum, splitting the energy between states with different $k$.
+The splitting is proportional to $\beta$, and becomes independent of system size $L$ when $nk\ll L$.
+In Fig.~\ref{fig:cavity}, we plot the sub-leading overlap $P_{\text{sub}}$ of the state $|\Omega\rangle$ in an $L=16$ ring, which shows that $P_{\text{sub}}$ can be restored to about $0.5$ with global-range interaction.
+This global-range interaction pushes the forest of multi-bubble resonances outside the single-bubble resonance, thereby enhancing the coherence of the oscillation between $\lvert\Omega\rangle$ and $\lvert S_3\rangle$.
+The shift of the resonant $h$ for single-bubble state is about $h_{res}(\beta)-h_{res}(0)=\beta J\left(1-\frac{n}{L}\right)$.

+For larger $L$, the global-range interaction continues to stabilize persistent two-state oscillations due to the splitting of the multi-bubble continuum, as shown in Fig.~\ref{fig:globalrange} of the main text.
+Throughout these simulations, the MPS bond dimension is capped at $D=20$; convergence is verified by comparison with simulations at $D=100$.